questaware/microemacs/src/emacs.md

                          FN2
-execute-macro-11         ^D Cut entire line to kill buffer execute-macro-13         M-I  Bring in more macros, e.g. in xmacs.rc execute-macro-14   FNC  Insert contents of the kill buffer, clear it. execute-macro-15   FN5  Compare this file with %otherdrv(/)file execute-macro-16   FN<  Beginning of line then file execute-macro-17   FN>  End of line then file execute-macro-18   M-^] Insert braces, invoked by CONTROL {}
+execute-macro-11         ^D Cut entire line to kill buffer execute-macro-13         M-I  Bring in more macros, e.g. in xmacs.rc execute-macro-12 execute-macro-14         FNC  Insert contents of the kill buffer, clear it. execute-macro-15         A-Q  Customise a user variable execute-macro-16         M-FND Delete region execute-macro-17         FN^P	search backwards for word right of cursor
-execute-macro-19         FN^9 Delete to beginning-of-line
-execute-macro-20         ^XB  Select or next buffer execute-macro-21
+                         FN^N	search forwards for word right of cursor execute-macro-18 execute-macro-19         ^O Display command for editting the pipe-command it See above for what Home key does. execute-macro-20         ^P search for pw: from eol, copy text to clipboard execute-macro-21
 execute-macro-22
 execute-macro-23